AntonSkrub/GoGit-Integration/docs/developer-documentation.md

 The `main()` function does not handle any errors.

----
-#### **printHelp()** function
+#### ***printHelp()*** function

 The `printHelp()` function is executed when the "-help" flag is passed in the CLI on startup.
-It print some basic information about the program, lists other usable starting flags and then lead to the immediate end of the program.
+It print some basic information about the program, lists other usable flags and then lead to the immediate end of the program.

+*Input values:*

+There are no input parameters for this function.

+*Return values:*

+There are no return values in this function

+*Error handling:*

+The function is expected to never cause an error.

+#### ***printConfigExplanation()*** function

+The `printConfigExplanation()` function is executed when the "-confighelp" flag is passed in the CLI on startup.
+It displays the list of configuration options and a short description to each one.
+This function also leads to the immediate end of the program.

 *Input values:*